-Peru: Venezuelan refugees receive aid
+Peru: Venezuelan refugees receive aid.

-One year ago, Alliance2015 published the report "Covid-19 & Community Resilience" analysing how the effects of the pandemic were affecting the most vulnerable households in 25 countries on 4 continents.
+One year ago, Alliance 2015 published the report "Covid-19 & Community Resilience" analysing how the effects of the pandemic were affecting the most vulnerable households in 25 countries on 4 continents.
 16.000 households were interviewed focusing on different aspects: food security, Water, Sanitation and Hygiene (WASH), health, education, income, indebtedness and the psychosocial conditions of households.
 This survey conducted in late 2020, just 6 months after the outbreak of the pandemic, showed data reflecting how COVID-19 was testing the resilience of communities worldwide, with much differentiated impacts. exacerbating existing inequities and creating new ones.

-last year's initiative, in the light of the evolving situation, based on data collected between March and May 2022, about 22 months after the outbreak of the pandemic, and is the result of 8.461 surveys in 18 countries where Alliance2015 member organisations are working.
-The focus of the survey was on how the effects of COVID-19 are affecting several key aspects of households' resilience, such as their income capacity. accessing food, coping strategies and access to health and education services.
+This report is a continuation of last year's initiative, in the light of the evolving situation, based on data collected between March and May 2022, about 22 months after the outbreak of the pandemic, and is the result of 8.461 surveys in 18 countries where Alliance 2015 member organisations are working.
+The focus of the survey was on how the effects of COVID-19 are affecting several key aspects of households' resilience. such as their income capacity. accessing food, coping strategies and access to health and education services.